20 Jan Disc Decompression

 How is the disc decompression procedure done?

-The disc decompression procedure is a brief 30- to 45-minute outpatient, x-ray guided minimally invasive surgery.
+The disc decompression procedure is a brief 30- to 45-minute outpatient, x-ray guided minimally invasive keyhole surgery.
 The procedure is performed under local anesthesia and light intravenous sedation, so you are relaxed and comfortable.
 After you are positioned face down on the table, the doctor cleans the skin using an antiseptic.
 A cannula with needle is positioned into the painful disc under real-time x-ray.
 Disc decompression involves removing a portion of the nucleus pulposus material.
 After reliving pressure on the nerve, the probe is removed, and the site is covered with a bandage.

 Does the disc decompression hurt?